voschezang/coding-handbook/intelligence/learning.md

 Build models that generalize to other domains, add to increase your pace of learning.

+**Clear mind**

+- Single, clear purpose.
+- No attachment.
+E.g. to tradition.
+- No racing thoughts.

 **Zen mind**

-Eager, present, paying attention.
+Eager, present, *paying* attention.
 Here and now.
 Being, rather than recalling, imagining, thinking or controlling.

 - Seeing, rather than looking